Meet the Staff

 Associate Pastor for Spiritual Growth

 Laurie began her call at Westminster on January 1, 2008, to become the first full-time Associate Pastor for Spiritual Growth.
 She graduated from the College of Wooster (Ohio) with a B.A. in Religion; and eight years later earned an M.B.A. from Golden Gate University in San Francisco.
 In 1992 she completed her Masters of Divinity at San Francisco Theological Seminary.
 She is currently working on her Doctor of Ministry degree in Christian Spirituality at Columbia Theological Seminary in Decatur, Georgia.
 Prior to her ministry at Westminster, she served Presbyterian churches in Springfield and Dayton as a solo pastor for 11 years , and as an Associate Pastor for Evangelism in Xenia for four years before that.
-She and her husband, Bob, have two daughters, Emily, who lives in Manhattan and teaches fifth grade writing in Brooklyn, and Hannah, who attends St. Olaf College in Northfield, Minnesota, majoring in English.
+She and her husband, Bob, have two daughters: Emily, who lives in Brooklyn and teaches fifth grade writing at Brownsville Collegiate; and Hannah, who lives in St. Paul, Minnesota and tutors at Highwood Elementary School with Reading Corps.

 The Reverend John S. Shonle